cms-L1TK/project_generation_scripts/README.md

       root[0] .L DrawTrackletProject.C
       root[1] DrawTrackletProject()

-This processes file *diagram.dat*, which you can obtain from:

-1) *generate_hdl.py* -- corresponds to subset of wiring pertaining to generated VHDL.
+This processes file *diagram.dat*, which you can obtain from *generate_hdl.py* -- corresponds to subset of wiring pertaining to generated VHDL.

 -----------------------------------------------------------------